-Premises and equipment were clean and properly maintained.
+Premises and equipment were generally clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
+However some improvements could be made to the systems in place for this.

 The practice had suitable arrangements for dealing with medical and other emergencies.